 Once the cash is in your e-Wallet, you can then transfer it across to your betting account.

-PaySafeCard: This is an electronic money system which enables punters to exchange their money for a secure and unique 19-digit code which can then be used online to instantly deposit funds into your bookmaker account.
+This is an electronic money system which enables punters to exchange their money for a secure and unique 19-digit code which can then be used online to instantly deposit funds into your bookmaker account.
 PaySafeCard vouchers can either be purchased online or from a participating retail outlet near you.
+Top Paysafecard horse betting sites.

 With such a wide variety of options when it comes to transferring money into your betting account, there is a way sureBoo to suit everyone’s needs.